-AFFIRM HOLDINGS, INC. (NASDAQ: AFRM) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Affirm Holdings, Inc. (NASDAQ: AFRM)
+FRESHWORKS INC. (NASDAQ: FRSH) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Freshworks Inc. (NASDAQ: FRSH)

-Did you lose money on investments in Affirm Holdings, Inc.?
-If so, please visit Affirm Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or firstname.lastname@example.org to discuss your rights.
+Did you lose money on investments in Freshworks?
+If so, please visit Freshworks Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or firstname.lastname@example.org to discuss your rights.

 NEW YORK, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Affirm Holdings, Inc. (“Affirm” or the “Company”) (NASDAQ: AFRM) between February 12, 2021 and December 15, 2021, inclusive (the “Class Period”).
-The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.
+20, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of Freshworks Inc. (“Freshworks” or the “Company”) (NASDAQ: FRSH) pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the “Offering Documents”) issued in connection with the Company’s initial public offering (the “IPO” or the “Offering”).
+The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Act of 1933.

-If you purchased or acquired Affirm securities, and/or would like to discuss your legal rights and options please visit Affirm Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or email@example.com.
+If you purchased or otherwise acquired Freshworks common stock, and/or would like to discuss your legal rights and options please visit Freshworks Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or email@example.com.

 Since 1993, Bernstein Liebhard LLP has recovered over $3.5 billion for its clients.
 In addition to representing individual investors, the Firm has been retained by some of the largest public and private pension funds in the country to monitor their assets and pursue litigation on their behalf.
 As a result of its success litigating hundreds of lawsuits and class actions, the Firm has been named to The National Law Journal’s “Plaintiffs’ Hot List” thirteen times and listed in The Legal 500 for ten consecutive years.